 This is where you sell yourself.
 Sum up what you are bringing to a company, your experiences and why you are qualified enough, perhaps also what you would like to achieve for a company.

-Our annual career fair provides a valuable opportunity for current students, graduands and alumni to seek employment, internship opportunities and part-time work while offering opportunity to network with employers and understand the skills and experiences employers require.
+Our annual career fair provides a valuable opportunity for current students, graduands and alumni to seek employment, internship opportunities and part-time work while offering opportunities to network with employers and understand the skills and experiences employers require.
 This will allow you to plan your time through university to meet these requirements through extra-curricular activities.

 The fair also offers a series of talks which serve as both educational and motivational on a range of inspiring topics including alumni success stories, life within employment, tips on becoming an entrepreneur and how to make the best use of your time at university.